March 3, 2025

 Transcriptions

 Short answer: yes.
-You can see your profile view history on TikTok for up to 30 days, but only if you're older than 16, have fewer than 5,000 followers, and have turned the feature on.
+TikTok allows you to see who viewed your profile for up to 30 days, but only if you're at least 16 years old, have fewer than 5,000 followers, and have enabled the feature.

 1. Open your TikTok app (doesn't matter if it's iPhone or Android), then tap Profile in the bottom-right corner of the navigation bar.